You can keep staring at the 3-year-old’s deep eyebrow laceration, desperate to glue it, but you know it needs to be sutured. Now what?

 Be reassured that your child will not remember the procedure

 They can keep calm, reassure the child, talk softly and smoothly and describe a pleasant scene to them as they are given the drug.
 Remain with the child throughout the procedure and provide positive

 Routes of administration

-Ketamine can be used intravenously or intra-muscularly, if access is likely to be problem.
-Studies have concluded that IV ketamine is similar to IM ketamine in terms of efficacy and safety, with no significant difference in the rates of adverse respiratory events, however higher rates of vomiting were found in intramuscular administration.
+Ketamine can be used intravenously or intra-muscularly if access is likely to be a problem.
+Studies have concluded that IV ketamine is similar to IM ketamine in efficacy and safety, with no significant difference in the rates of adverse respiratory events.
+However, higher rates of vomiting were found following intramuscular administration.